jrreed83/thebitstream/content/posts/how-to-workflow-automation/index.md

 1. gets information about the sheet including cell values and sheet names, and
 2. sends the information to the Trigger API

-whenever the "Action" column transitions to "Get Jobs".
+whenever the "Trigger" column transitions to "Get Jobs".
 Because the Trigger API requires an authorization header, I used an "installable trigger".
 With an installable trigger you manually attach an event to the function you want to run, when that event occurs.
 It's just like a callback.

 ![apps-script-trigger-editor](./figures/apps-script-trigger-editor.png)

 The "On Edit" event is the right choice for this application.
-To avoid hitting the API when irrelevant cells were modified, I added some extra logic.
+I added some extra logic To avoid hitting the API when irrelevant cells were modified.

 I also needed a way to store my Trigger credentials in the Apps Script project without revealing them in the source code.
 One of the recommended approaches is adding them to the Script Properties key-value datastore.
 Once stored, the credentials are accessible in the Apps Script through the `PropertiesService` class.